 Writing Contests and Helpful Links

-I help organize and oversee The Whittier Writers, a middle school author club within the school I teach at.
-The writing tips and hints I give them, and now you too, dear reader, are the same tips and hints I’ve written on my For Writer’s Page.
-Because, you know, you’re writers!
+I help organize and oversee a very creative bunch, The Whittier Writers, a middle school author club within the school I teach at.
+The writing tips and hints I give them are the same tips and hints I’ve written on my For Writer’s Page.
+So be sure you check that out, as well.

-The one thing I want to remind you of, is that first drafts can be hard!
+One thing I want to remind you of, is that first drafts can be hard!
 And that’s okay!
-They’re hard for me too, so I tend to plow through.
+They’re hard for me too, so I tend to plow through them.
 It’s the next part I really enjoy, the step where I take words that are already on the page and I rewrite, rearrange, and yes, even cut them.
 I find it a puzzle-like challenge to take boring, short sentences and build them into something stronger, giving my reader a visual picture in their head.
 For instance:

 The loon nested.
 Lots of birds nest!
 They build nests in trees, on the ground, into holes in bankings, and holes in trees.
 Nests come in all sizes and shapes, too.
 If my readers didn’t know about loons, they might imagine them nesting in a hole fifty feet up in a tree like a wood duck!
 I can’t have that!
 So I rewrite:

 Loons build a bowl shaped nest right next to the lake, because they can’t walk on land very well.

 Down below, I’ve gathered some sites with contests, story prompts and inspiration especially geared toward young authors . . .

 Helpful Tips and Story Starter Sites: